the13monkey/Animated-Web-Page/README.md

 # A Collection of Trendy UI Improvement techniques

-This project includes 2 trendy UI improvement techniques triggered by window scroll event.
+This project includes trendy UI improvement techniques triggered by window scroll event.
 All major codes are explained in the comments.
+(1) Animated display of elements when scroll into the viewport (2) Animated scroll to destination when click on anchor links

 ## Author